-HY149T Teaching Assistant (1-3) Fall, Spring Provides an opportunity for outstanding history majors to earn credit for assisting instructors.
+HY149T Teaching Assistant (1-3)

+Provides an opportunity for outstanding history majors to earn credit for assisting instructors.

-HY150 Nazi Germany (3) Spring Investigates the development of Nazism in Germany with special emphasis upon the historical/cultural roots in the 19th century as well as the personality of Adolf Hitler.
+HY150 Nazi Germany (3)

+Investigates the development of Nazism in Germany with special emphasis upon the historical/cultural roots in the 19th century as well as the personality of Adolf Hitler.
 Cross-listed with PS150.

-- HY152 Sex and Myth in History (3) Spring Surveys Western attitudes toward love and sexuality and their relationship to myth and religion from prehistoric times to present.
-Cross-listed with PS152. - HY156 Novels as History (3) Fall Explores the interplay between the "facts of fiction" and the "fiction of facts."
+HY152 Sex and Myth in History (3)

+Surveys Western attitudes toward love and sexuality and their relationship to myth and religion from prehistoric times to present.
+Cross-listed with PS152.

+HY153 Europe since World War II (3)

+This course provides an overview of European history and politics since the end of WWII, using a narrative history, publications of international organizations, memoirs, films, novels, and essays.
+The course considers European societies as a whole, though it also focuses on individual nations to illustrate specific developments.
+Recovery after the war, the Cold War, the collapse of communism, the emergence of supranational organizations and the development of the European Union, and the impact of globalization are among the topics covered in this course.
+Cross-listed with PS153.

+HY156 Novels as History (3)

+Explores the interplay between the "facts of fiction" and the "fiction of facts."
 Introduces some of the recent theories on reading novels as valuable and legitimate historical narrative.
 Selected novels, from different historical settings, are read and analyzed in light of these theories.
-Cross-listed with EN156 and PS156. - HY158 Modern Times (3) Spring Provides a panoramic history of political, social, and cultural developments in the 20th century world.
-Cross-listed with PS158. - HY159 History and Politics in Films (3) Fall Introduces some of the basic concepts and categories in film theory along with an exploration of how historical facts and narratives translate into cinematic images.
-Cross-listed with PS159. - HY162 Latin American Area Studies [CDiv] (3) Spring Reviews geography, history, and politics in light of colonialism and independence of the states of Latin America with emphasis on current international relations.
-Cross-listed with PS162. - HY165A Colonial America, 1607-1776 (3) Fall Surveys social and political factors affecting the founding and growth of the thirteen American Colonies.
-Analyzes economic and diplomatic issues leading to the Revolution of 1775. - HY165B The New Nation, 1776-1836 (3) Spring Traces the constitutional and political development of the United States from its birth through its formative years.
-Cross-listed with PS165B. - HY166C Modern America, 1932-Present (3) Fall Causes and results of the Great Depression, World War II, Cold War, Korea, and Vietnam are included in this study of 20th century America.
-Cross-listed with PS166C. - HY170 The Constitution (3) Spring Cross-listed with PS170.
-See Political Science listings, page 265, for course description. - HY173 Political Psychology (3) Fall Cross-listed with PS173 and PY173.
-See Political Science listings, page 265, for course description. - HY174 Gender and the Law [CDiv] (3) Fall Cross-listed with PS174.
-See Political Science listings, page 265, for course description. - HY177 History and Politics of the Civil Rights Movement in the United States [CDiv] (3) Fall Traces the history of the social and political movement for achieving justice and equality in the United States.
+Cross-listed with EN156 and PS156.

+HY158 Modern Times (3)

+Provides a panoramic history of political, social, and cultural developments in the 20th century world.
+Cross-listed with PS158.

+HY159 History and Politics in Films (3)

+Introduces some of the basic concepts and categories in film theory along with an exploration of how historical facts and narratives translate into cinematic images.
+Cross-listed with PS159.

+HY162 Latin American Area Studies [CDiv] (3)

+Reviews geography, history, and politics in light of colonialism and independence of the states of Latin America with emphasis on current international relations.
+Cross-listed with PS162.

+HY163A American History, 1607-1877 (3)

+Surveys American history from the colonial period to the end of Reconstruction after the Civil War.
+Topics covered include the founding of colonies in the New World, social and economic change in the eighteenth century American colonies, the American Revolution and the making of the Constitution, politics in the early republic, territorial expansion, slavery, and the Civil War and Reconstruction.
+Cross-listed with PS163A.

+HY163B American History, 1877-Present (3)

+This survey of American history considers the nation's rise to industrial and economic preeminence in the world and the tumultuous social, cultural, political, and international changes of the "American century."
+Cross-listed with PS163B.

+HY170 The Constitution (3)

+Cross-listed with PS170.
+See Political Science listings for course description.

+HY173 Political Psychology (3)

+Cross-listed with PS173 and PY173.
+See Political Science listings, page 258, for course description.

+HY174 Gender and the Law [CDiv] (3)

+Cross-listed with PS174.
+See Political Science listings, page 258, for course description.

+HY177 History and Politics of the Civil Rights Movement in the United States [CDiv] (3) Traces the history of the social and political movement for achieving justice and equality in the United States.
 Although the course's focal point is the struggle of African-American people to end racial injustice, it discusses a number of other movements, including women's rights, freedom of speech, environment, and labor, which together made the middle decades of the twentieth century the crucible for the emergence of a new vision for a more diverse and just United States.
 Cross-listed with PS177.